HugoByte/polkadot-kurtosis-package/README.md

 ## Possible Values for Configuration Fields:

-- **chain_type:** local, mainnet, testnet
+- **chain_type:** localnet, mainnet, testnet
 - **relaychain name:**
-  - for local: rococo-local
+  - for localnet: rococo-local
   - for testnet: rococo, westend
   - for mainnet: polkadot, kusama
 - **node_type:**
-  - for relaychain: validator, full
+  - for relaychain: validator, full, archive
   - for parachain: collator, full
 - **parachain name:**
-  - for polkadot: any valid parachain for polkadot from [this list](#integrated-parachains)
+  - for polkadot: any valid parachain for polkadot from [this list](#overall-list-of-integrated-parachains)
-  - for kusama: any valid parachain for kusama from [this list](#integrated-parachains)
+  - for kusama: any valid parachain for kusama from [this list](#overall-list-of-integrated-parachains)
 - **prometheus:** true or false
 - **explorer:** true or false
 - **node-name:** any